 National Train Day

-Date When Celebrated: On or near May 9
+Date When Celebrated: Saturday closest to May 10th

 The year 1869 was a really exciting time in America.
 The Central Pacific and Union Pacific railroads were speeding across the wild, American frontier, laying tracks for what would soon become the first Transcontinental rail line.
 Construction was often done at great peril, as vast areas of the west were truely wild and unsettled.
 Once completed, train service would be connected from the Atlantic Ocean to the Pacific Ocean, making the world a whole lot smaller.
 It would also change the face of America.